Category Archives: Automating Investment Marketing Podcast

 No matter where you sit in your marketing or sales organization, chances are you’ve been exposed to the enormous undertaking of a marketing tech implementation.
 CRMs, marketing automation, and content management systems are critical and commonplace.
 Problematic Martech implementations often stem from a lack of time, budget, or resources.
 When an organization decides to minimize time, costs, and efforts at the outset, they limit their ability to actually achieve their goals.Read More

-Listen to our guest, Stephen Pope, discuss how asset managers can create marketing and sales processes that are both compliant and extremely efficient.
+Red Oak Compliance CEO, Stephen Pope, discusses how asset managers can create marketing and sales processes that are both compliant and extremely efficient.

 In this episode, we are joined by Stephen Pope, CEO and co-Founder of Red Oak Compliance.
 Stephen offers us some insight into the current issues and challenges he’s seeing with the marketing and sales process at asset management firms today.
 He explains how firms are creating marketing approval processes that salespeople will actually follow, and offers best practices for improving time-to-market of sales materials, such as a three-tier risk workflow system.
 Red Oak helps financial services companies improve their regulatory advertising review workflow processes.
 Their industry-leading web-based SaaS application, Admaster, helps firms get their materials approved and to market in less time, reduce regulatory risk, and improve efficiency.
 We hope you takeaway some useful ideas from this episode.
 Thank you for listening and enjoy the show!